meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ## Interlude: The Probabilistic Roots of Control

-The ontological crisis defined by Deleuze—where the subject is decomposed to a numerical norm or a data-stream — is not a novel consequence of digital technology.
+The ontological crisis defined by Deleuze — where the subject is decomposed to a numerical norm or a data-stream — is not a novel consequence of digital technology.
 It can be read as the refinement of a core conflict embedded in 19th-century probability theory.
 This inheritance, which later shaped Wiener's Wiener's cybernetic environment, originates in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.

 Chebyshev, a religious royalist, sought a mathematical framework of a world in which divine omniscience could coexist with human freedom.
 His work on the Law of Large Numbers aimed to demonstrate that randomness could be bounded without erasing deviation.
 In Chebyshev's formulation, probability preserved space for intent.
 It was a civic instrument, a way to reason responsibly under uncertainty without collapsing ignorance into false precision.